top of page

 Who can see a Chiropractor?

 Chiropractors are Primary Care practitioners, and so a referral is not required.
-We are trained in diagnosis, which is why we take a comprehensive history on your first visit.
-We then decide whether we need to modify Chiropractic care to suit your condition (e.g. if you have had previous spinal surgery), or if it is more appropriate to refer you to a different practitioner.
+We are trained in diagnosis.
+It is part of our role to take an entire health history (not just for the specific problem you may come in with).
+All elements of health work together, and part of the holistic approach is to know how all the bodily systems interact.
+We then decide how to personalise Chiropractic care to suit your condition, or if it is more appropriate to refer you to a different practitioner.
 This way we are safely able to care for patients in a variety of age groups, and with a variety of specific health requirements.

 Chiropractors are registered with AHPRA (Australian Health Practitioner Regulation Agency).